-Take your Bible and look at 1 Corinthians 1 again with me, as we’ll continue our study of this particular portion of Scripture dealing with Chapter 1, verse 18 through Chapter 2, verse 5.
+Take your Bible and look at 1 Corinthians 1 again with me, as we’ll continue our study of this particular portion of Scripture dealing with chapter 1, verse 18 through chapter 2, verse 5.
 Now from 1:18 to 2:5 we have taken as a unit, and we’ve said that in this particular unit there is the contrast between the wisdom of God and the wisdom of men.
-Now we have had to divide the particular passage into three messages because of it’s length and it’s importance and this part three and I apologize to those of you who missed parts one and two.
+Now we have had to divide the particular passage into three messages because of it’s length and it’s importance, and this part three – and I apologize to those of you who missed parts one and two.
 But if you want to get the tapes, it’ll give you the full deal.
-We’re looking particularly today from verses 29-5 of Chapter 2.
+We’re looking particularly today from verses 29 through verse 5 of chapter 2.
 We’ll kind of warm up to that point and then go from there.

-I read this week about a small English village that had a small chapel as many English villages do.
-The chapel was made of stone and had a rather traditional ivy covered walls.
-Over the arch when the chapel was originally built they inscribed the words “We Preach Christ Crucified” so that everybody whoever entered would know what they were there for.
-And there was a generation of Godly men that did precisely that.
-They preached Christ crucified.
+I read this week about a small English village that had a small chapel, as many English villages do.
+The chapel was made of stone and had a rather traditional ivy-covered walls.
+Over the arch, when the chapel was originally built, they inscribed the words “We Preach Christ Crucified” so that everybody whoever entered would know what they were there for.
+And there was a generation of godly men that did precisely that, they preached Christ crucified.

 The wisdom of man is really in the business of crowding out the gospel of Christ.
 And from a historic standpoint as you look at the church that is precisely what has happened.
 There is no place within the church of Jesus Christ for the mixture of human philosophy with divine revelation.
 God doesn’t need it.
 If He needed something, He would have said it.
 Human opinion doesn’t do anything but muddle the waters of God’s revelation.
 We’ve seen how human opinion regarding evolution has taken a simple creative account here and turned it into a mishmash called theistic evolution.